WorldSportsNetwork10x/WorldSportsNetwork10x.github.io/index.md

 ***How it works:***

-***1-Classes with Pro-Athletes –Experience the classes with close friends & share your training with any social media like Facebook, Instagram & TikTok***
+***1-Classes with Pro-Athletes –Experience the classes with teammates, close friends & share your training with any social media like Facebook, Instagram & TikTok***

 ***I.Free Kick***